-A phosphorus test measures the amount of phosphorus in the blood.
-Phosphorus is a mineral that helps in the formation of bones and teeth.
-It also helps make protein and energy, and helps keep muscles and nerves working the way they should.
+Phosphorus (pronounced: FOSS-fer-iss) is a mineral that helps bones and teeth form.
+It also helps make protein and energy, and helps keep muscles and nerves working well.

 Why Are Phosphorus Tests Done?

-A phosphorus test might be done if someone has a medical condition that makes high or low phosphorus levels more likely, such as a kidney problem.
+This test measures the amount of phosphorus in the blood.
+Doctors may order a phosphorus test if a person has a medical condition that makes high or low phosphorus levels more likely, such as a kidney problem.

 Are There Any Risks From Phosphorus Tests?

 A phosphorus test is a safe procedure with minimal risks.
 Some people might feel faint or lightheaded from the test.
 A few teens have a strong fear of needles.
 If you're anxious, talk with the doctor before the test about ways to make the procedure easier.

 A small bruise or mild soreness around the blood test site is common and can last for a few days.
 Get medical care if the discomfort gets worse or lasts longer.